 If you're unhappy with a product or service you were provided, the first step is to reach out to the store or company to explain the problem and discuss what a fair remedy would be.
 But before you do, keep these things in mind:

-Remember what mom told you about attracting bees with sugar.
+Remember what mom told you about attracting more flies with honey?
 You should always remain calm, keep a level head and be polite.
-Getting angry, yelling or using profane language will not get you any closer to resolving the issue.
+Getting angry, yelling or using profanities will not get you any closer to resolving the issue.
 It may also make the company less willing to work with you.

 Clearly explain the situation to the company representative, but don't embellish or make the problem seem worse than it actually is.
-Often, calmly explaining the situation is all that is needed to resolve the issue in your favor.
+Calmly explaining the situation is all often that's needed to resolve the issue in your favor.

 Don't be afraid to escalate.